mazi-kunle/DRYFIT-V1.0.0/README.md

 # 📦 Dryfit

-**Dryfit** is a research-based software developed to analyze moisture ratio history data from the dehydration of agro-products.
+**Dryfit** is a research-based desktop appliciation developed to analyze moisture ratio history data from the dehydration of agro-products.
 It offers tools to fit several thin-layer drying models to M.R history data, evaluates the goodness of fit of each model, moisture diffusivity computation, and visualization amongst many others to support post-harvest technology and food processing research.

 ---